-OnePlus 6 review: The no nonsense flagship is back
+OnePlus 6 review: A no-nonsense flagship

 Read more: Here are the sacrifices made to achieve OnePlus 6 ‘balance’; CEO Pete Lau explains

 Now, let’s come to the notch.
 I still don’t know why this is such a big talking point.
-Any, with the OnePlus 6, the largish 6.2-inch AMOLED display has been squeezed into the same chassis as the earlier phones.
+And with the OnePlus 6, the largish 6.2-inch AMOLED display has been squeezed into the same chassis as the earlier phones.
 So there is more real estate that is sharper and brighter.
 Yes, there is the notch, which you fail to notice after a point, you just get used to it.
 Still, OnePlus is offering an option to completely hide the notch if you are willing to sacrifice a few millimeters of display.

 OnePlus has been pushing speed as the highlight of its new flagship.
 And this is no surprise.
 OnePlus 6, by the company’s own admission, is not that phone that has one killer feature.
 It is a phone that has ground the edges of everything it has done so far to offer what it calls a “burdenless” experience to the user.